 We didn’t have much in the way of savings and had limited experience with long-term travel.
 Jess was working as a copywriter / ‘content creator’ and I was a recruitment consultant in the financial sector.
 Our plan was to take our jobs on the road and see where it all would lead.

 Before we met each other, back in Germany in 2006, we had both lived abroad for years: Jess in Guatemala, Costa Rica, Germany and England; Dani in Austria, Spain and England.

 With absolutely no home base to speak of, I combine months of rapid travel with longer stays living as locals in places around the world.
 Sometimes, I research hotels and hostels like crazy before settling on one, other times I wing it once I get into town.
 In cities like Berlin or Buenos Aires, I rent vacation apartments for five or six weeks at a time, but my favorite long-term option is housesitting.
-I have done that more than 20 times across four continents in the last 5.5 years, both by myself and together with Jess, and talk about it here, and we even wrote a book about it.
+I have done that more than 20 times across four continents in the last 5.5 years, both by myself and together with Jess, we even wrote a book about it.
 I 2014, I did eight housesits in New York City, which allowed me to spend five months in my favorite city in the world, and I absolutely loved it – especially the summer.
 I love to adapt to the local lifestyle and develop habits in each place, whether that means finding a regular bakery to visit in the morning, stopping at my favorite market or meeting with local friends I make in the evenings.
 Long-term travel means having the opportunity to experiencing what life is really like in each place I visit.